Habutiii/tp/docs/UserGuide.md

 If the following was declared in `biz` command,

 Key - Features: Tags
-* Plan: A, B, C -> `biz f/Plan t/A t/B t/C` (Where f/ is the name of the group in this case it is "Plan" and the tags associated with it is A, B and C).
+* Plan: A, B, C -> `biz f/Plan t/A t/B t/C` (Where f/ is the name of the feature.
+In this case it is "Plan" and the tags associated with it is A, B and C).
-* Gender: Male, Female, Other -> `biz f/Gender t/Male t/Female t/Other` (Where f/ is the name of the group in this case it is "Gender" and the tags associated with it is Male, Female and Other).
+* Gender: Male, Female, Other -> `biz f/Gender t/Male t/Female t/Other` (Where f/ is the name of the feature.
+In this case it is "Gender" and the tags associated with it is Male, Female and Other).

 Sample table view
-Total Number of Customers in AddressBook: 6
+Total Number of Customers in Address Book: 6

 Gender  | Number of people
-Male   | 0
+Male   | 1
-Female  | 0
+Female  | 3
-Other  | 0
+Other  | 2

-Total for Feature: 0
+Total for Feature: 6
-Average: 0.00
+Average: 2.00
-Max Tag: Male & Female & Other (0 people)
+Max Tag: Female (3 people)
-Min Tag: Male & Female & Other (0 people)
+Min Tag: Male (1 person)
 ---------------------------------------------

 Plan | Number of people
-A   | 1
+A   | 4
-B   | 0
+B   | 1
-C   | 0
+C   | 1

 Total for Feature: 1
-Average: 0.33
+Average: 2.00
-Max Tag: A (1 person)
+Max Tag: A (4 people)
-Min Tag: B & C (0 people)
+Min Tag: B & C (1 person)
 ---------------------------------------------

 ---